-Here’s a tribute to this entertaining heavy metal and rock drummer, who played for Queens of the Stone Age at the band’s peak around 2002.
+Here’s a tribute to the brilliantly entertaining heavy metal and rock drummer Joey Castillo, who played for Queens of the Stone Age at the band’s peak around 2002.

 Right, so if you only watch one bit of this clip stick it to the 1:10 mark.